samcirceo/NationalPark/README.md

 The goal of this project is to use dynamic environmental, behavioral, and historical features to predict future National Park crowd levels.
 These predictions can help travelers plan visits during less congested periods while also providing park management with insights to better anticipate peak visitation and allocate resources effectively.

 This project builds a machine learning classification model that predicts monthly National Park crowd levels as:

 - Low
 - Medium
 - High
 - Extreme

-The project focuses on the 63 U.S. National Parks and predicts monthly crowd tiers.
-It does not extend to daily forecasting or individual site capacity estimation.

 ---